clirdlf/ndsa.org/groups/content-interest-group.md

     * May 1st
     * August 7th - cancelled
     * November 13th - cancelled
   * Calendar invites are not sent out due to the changing nature of the membership list.
-We encourage you to create a recurring invite to your own calendar, using the information found in the meeting agenda/notes document linked below.
+We encourage you to create a recurring invite to your own calendar, using the information found in the meeting agenda/notes document linked below.-->

  <!--* Call in information is available on the running [meeting agenda/notes document](https://docs.google.com/document/d/1-ejkTU3loLW0GHfBPSmilJpvwXjfguZOiNPp1t6z_c0/edit?tab=t.0#heading=h.fix3im8mkote). --> There are no shared notes for 2025, however [2024](https://docs.google.com/document/d/1IXgE8M1XKtCh1jFKl8YtwppaC9-XQPHGhLID0ZqHa20/edit?tab=t.0#heading=h.fix3im8mkote) meeting agenda/notes are available.